GoobyFRS/GoobyDesk/README.md

 - Requestor Contact Email
 - Ticket Subject/Title
 - Ticket Impact
-  - Low
-  - Medium
-  - High
+  - Low, Medium, High
 - Ticket Urgency
-  - Planning
-  - Low
-  - Medium
-  - High
+  - Planning, Low, Medium, High
 - Ticket Message
 - Ticket Category
-  - Request
-  - Incident
-  - Maintenance
-  - Change
-  - Access
+  - Request, Incident, Maintenance, Change, Access

+Simple YAML configuration!

 New Ticket Created confirmation emails are based on a clean HTML5 Jinja template that can be easily customized.
 User email replies are appended to the ticket notes.

 Technician Dashboard where logged in users can view Open Tickets and manage them.

-Support for multiple technicians.

 Closed Tickets are hidden from the Dashboard by default.

 ## Goals and Roadmap to Production v1.0